 Casa La Torre, El Hierro

 The house is off-grid and entirely powered by solar energy.
-It has many of the modern conveniences you would expect: washing machine, dish-washer, 4k TV, fridge-freezer though a bit of common sense needs to be employed in their use, given that everything is running off six solar panels.
+It has many of the modern conveniences you would expect: dish-washer, 4k TV, fridge-freezer, broadband internet, though a bit of common sense needs to be employed in their use, given that everything is running off six solar panels.
 The water is warmed by a separate solar system and there is a gas water heater as a back-up for cloudy days.
-I hope to have an internet connection before too long.

 The house is surrounded by dozens of fruit trees: mangos, avocados, bread fruit, passion fruit, figs, oranges and papaya to name just a few.
 I recommend picking some fruit for breakfast and enjoying it on the cantilevered terrace, with a wide view of the ocean and of La Palma, 50 miles away.
 The air is so clear that at night you can see the lights of car headlights on the neighbouring island.